elphinhote/Fantastic-Four-Day-Planner/README.md

 Our Project 2 assignment is designing and building our first full-stack web application.

-THe theme is a weather dashboard to forecast weather conditions, and a stock quote dashboard for current stock prices.
+The theme is a weather dashboard to forecast weather conditions, and a stock quote dashboard for current stock prices.

 Our team has designed and built an app using the MVC paradigm and a server-side API.